10 Body Tricks You Didn't Know You Can Do

 These 10 body tricks and 'cheats' will help you reduce pain, reduce discomfort, avoid headaches and burning sensations, and just ease a bunch of physical issues we need to deal with every day!

 1. If your throat tickles, scratch your ear.

 You can try clearing your throat, but that won't make that tickle feeling pass.
 Here's a better way of dealing with tickels in your throat: "When the nerves in the ear are activated, it creates a reflex-life reaction in the throat that can cause a muscle twitch", says Dr. Scott Shefer, head of the ear, nose and throat ward at a New Jeresy Hospital.
 "These twitches ease the tickling sensation."
 You heard it - Just scratch your ear!

 2. Super Hearing?

-If you happen to meet an old friend at a noisy place and you start chatting, it's better to turn the right ear towards the person, as it is better at tracking active talking, according to researchers from the University of California Medical School.
+If you happen to meet an old friend at a noisy place and you start chatting, it's better to turn the right ear towards the person, as it is better at tracking active talkin, according to researchers from the University of California medical school.
 On the other hand, if you're trying to identify which song is playing, it's better to use the left ear.
 This is because the different hemispheres of the brain are better at different things.